 Before you punish yourself with another “overdressed” summer, let’s consider a few thoughts of how to dress cool and not be self-conscious when leaving the house!

 1. No matter how soft and fluffy our bodies are, we all have body parts that look terrific.
 If you’ve been busy concentrating on your challenges, you may have ignored your assets!
-Your job is to figure out where those assets are … and consider getting them uncovered; because, the less we cover, the cooler we are.
+Your job is to figure out where those assets are … and consider getting them uncovered; because, the less we cover, the cooler we will be.